niko17x/todo-list/src/README.md

 # todo-list
-Simple todo list with a focus on ES6 modules and JS DOM manipulation.

-# todo-list

 * Creating a To-Do List.
 * Focusing on implementing SOLID principles especially the 'Single Responsibility Principle' - Each function/class/object has one responsibility.